xiaoxianyu-office/mm/UsefulTips.md

 - Always read the wiki page of what you are using in depth
 - Always keep your plugins updated
 - Make sure you are on a supported version.
 You can check that by doing `/mm version`
+- Using ChatGPT to get configurations is a *truly* bad idea.
+Don't do that.
+Ever.

 ## Mobs